-Join Semester at Sea as we sail to countries in Europe and Asia.
-You’ll experience a wide range of cultures and histories, setting sail from Amsterdam, Netherlands and disembarking in Tokyo, Japan — with a whole lot in between — all while living and learning aboard a ship you’ll call home with a community that’s designed to build friendships for life.
+Join Semester at Sea as we sail to countries in Europe, Africa and Asia.
+You’ll experience a wide range of cultures and histories, setting sail from Antwerp, Belgium and disembarking in Laem Chabang, Thailand — with a whole lot in between — all while living and learning aboard a ship you’ll call home with a community that’s designed to build friendships for life.

 Make the Voyage Your Own

 With guided Field Programs and plenty of opportunities for in-country travel on your own or with fellow SAS voyagers, you’ll explore your interests and deepen your understanding of the world.
 Bring a sense of adventure and a willingness to discover the unknown.

 - Casablanca, Morocco

 - Penang, Malaysia

 - Ho Chi Minh City, Vietnam

 - Bangkok, Thailand